HPD Museum will be temporarily closed on 09-28-15

 Operation ID - helps to take the profit out of burglaries and other thefts by making the stolen property easier to identify and harder to sell.

-P.A.L. - developing and maintaining various sports activities for children.
+P.A.L. - developing and maintaining various sports and activities for children.

 Project Clean - brings community organizations together to enrich neighborhoods by painting out graffiti, removing trash and bulky items, and building partnerships.